Sage-Bionetworks/nfhackathon2020/README.md

 *IMPORTANT NOTE* To save any results created during your Docker session, you'll need to mount a local directory to the Docker container when you run it.
 This will copy anything saved to the working directory to your local machine.
 Before step 4, do `mkdir output` to create an output directory locally.
 Then run the command in step 4 with a `-v` flag e.g. `docker run -p 8888:8888 -v $PWD/output:/home/jovyan/work/output nfosi/nf-hackathon-2020-py
 ` Alternatively, or in addition, you can save all of your results to Synapse using `synapseclient`.

-### Google Cloud

-Please note, it's not necessary to run any of the docker containers we provide on the cloud, but we've provided instructions for doing this on Google Cloud if you prefer.
-This information will also be helpful if you want to use any other Rstudio or jupyter notebook-based Docker containers to conduct your analysis during the hackathon.

-1. Log into Google Cloud Platform and click on Compute Engine, followed by VM Instances.
-Click "Create".
-2. Name your instance, select a zone, and under "boot disk" click "change".
-3. Select a container optimized image: "Container-Optimized OS 73-xxxxx.xxx.x stable"
-4. Click "Allow HTTP Traffic", and then "Create"
-5. After the instance has started, click on the instance's name in the VM Instances table, click Edit, and then add "docker-server" as a network tag.
-6. Navigate back to the VM Instances Table and click on the 3-dot menu after your instance, then click on "View Network Details".
-7. Click on Firewall Rules -> Create Rule.
-Type in a name (e.g. allow-tcp), add "docker-server" to the "Target Tags box, add 0.0.0.0/0 to the source IP range (or, if you know what IPs you'll be accessing the RStudio Server/jupyter sessions from, you can specify those IPs).
-Then, under Protocols and Ports, click Specified protocols and ports, check the "tcp:" box, and add 8787,8888 to the box.
-Click "Create" to make the rule.
-8. Return to the VM Instances Table and click "SSH" to open a new SSH window.
-Also, note the "External IP" for your instance, you'll need this later.
-9. Move to step 2 of the [GCP RStudio instructions](#rstudio-docker-image-gcp) or [GCP jupyter instructions](#jupyter-docker-image-gcp).

 ### RStudio Docker Image (GCP)